8. Flow of execution

 Write a function named sign that determines if a given numeric value is "positive", "negative", or "zero".

 8.1.3.
-Condition: Either TRUE or FALSE#
+Condition: Either TRUE or FALSE

 if expects a condition that is a single, well-defined logical value, either TRUE or FALSE.
 Thence, problems may arise when this is not the case.
+First, if the condition is not of length one, we get an error:

 if (c(TRUE, FALSE)) cat("spam\n")